TankHQ/tank/docs/4-types.md

 > The special `isize` / `usize` types map to the native pointer-width integer (64‑bit on 64‑bit targets, 32‑bit on 32‑bit targets).
 For cross‑database portability prefer explicit `i64` / `u64` unless you truly need platform width.

 ## Wrapper Types
-Beyond the standard munitions listed above, Tank supports a range of wrapper types you can deploy directly in your entities.
-The resulting SQL type is inferred from the inner payload your wrapper carries into battle.
+Built‑in wrappers you can use directly in entities.
+SQL type is inferred from the inner type.

 Supported wrappers:
 - `tank::Passive<T>`: Omit on update / allow default generation on insert.